rcpch/digital-growth-charts-server/docs/safety/csmf/clinical-risk-mgmt-plan.md

 ### Clinical Risk Management File (this repository)

-The RCPCH dGC Team will establish a Clinical Risk Management File (CRMF) for each safety related healthcare IT system.
+The RCPCH Digital Growth Charts Team will establish a Clinical Risk Management File (CRMF) for each safety related healthcare IT system.
 The purpose of the CRMF is toprovide a central repository where all safety related information pertaining to the healthcare IT system is stored and controlled.
 This GitHub repository contains out Clinical Risk Management File.

 ### Clinical Risk Management Plan (this document)

-The RCPCH dGC Team will establish a Clinical Risk Management Plan (CRMP) for each safety related healthcare IT system.
+The RCPCH Digital Growth Charts Team will establish a Clinical Risk Management Plan (CRMP) for each safety related healthcare IT system.
 The purpose of the CRMP is to identify the clinical risk management activities that are to be undertaken and the phasing of these activities in the project lifecycle.

 The CRMP will also identify the resources required to discharge these clinical risk management activities.

 ### Hazard Log

-The RCPCH dGC Team will establish and maintain a Hazard Log (HL) for each safety related healthcare IT system.
+The RCPCH Digital Growth Charts Team will establish and maintain a Hazard Log (HL) for each safety related healthcare IT system.
 The HL will be controlled and configured in accordance with the Organisation document control /quality management policy \[provide a reference\].

 ### Clinical Safety Case

-The RCPCH dGC Team will establish and develop a Clinical Safety Case (CSC) for each safety related HIT system:
+The RCPCH Digital Growth Charts Team will establish and develop a Clinical Safety Case (CSC) for each safety related HIT system:

 - RCPCH dGC Application Programming Interface
 - RCPCH Demo React Client (not for direct clinical use)